Amzani/apidesk-sdk-test-def/docs/models/components/updatecontactrequestphonenumberstype.md

 # UpdateContactRequestPhoneNumbersType

-The type of phone number, such as 'mobile', 'home', or 'work'.
-This property helps categorize the phone number for better organization and understanding of the contact's communication preferences.
-It should be a descriptive string that accurately reflects the phone number's usage context.
+Indicates the type of phone number provided, such as 'mobile', 'home', or 'work'.
+This optional field helps categorize the phone number for better organization and context within the CRM.
+Ensure the type is specified as a valid string to aid in contact management.

 ## Example Usage